Ronjastoofast/multi-assay-activity-analysis/README.md

   - Confluence >10% OR Inhibition >20%

-## Objectives
+## Objectives (based on logical next steps for this research)
 -	Identify the most potent compounds (perform well in both readouts)
-- Identify other compounds of interest (differ from any trends, perform well in one readout but not the other)
+- Identify other compounds of interest as backup leads, or as starting scaffolds to develop more potent compounds from (activity in one of the two readouts, or moderate activity)
 - Evaluate how control variability affects interpretation
 - Look for trends between the two readouts

 ## Key Findings
+### 1. Identify the most potent compounds
-### 1. 3 compounds perform very well (>80%) in both readouts:
+- 3 compounds perform very well (>80%) in both readouts
 - These are lead candidates

 ### 2. Some compounds perform well in the confluence readout but not the inhibition readout:
-- This implies that many cells died, but those remaining had normal morphology.
+- There were less cells, but those remaining had normal cell area.
+- based on the result from 4., this is probably an artefact due the the high variance in the inhibition readout.
-- Further Experiments: test with uninfected cells to see if the compounds themselves reduce cell count without affecting morphology
+- If we thought this result was real (which I strongly do not), and wanted to find out why: test with uninfected cells to see if the compounds themselves reduce cell count without affecting cell area.

 ### 3. Some compounds perform well in the inhibition readout (cell count) but not the confluence readout (cell surface area).
--	This implies that the cells did not die but were still harmed
+-	The number of cells was the same, but those cells had different cell areas
+-	If we wanted to find out why
 - Further Experiments: test with uninfected cells to determine if these compounds are directly affecting confluence.
-- Further Experiments: test higher concentration to determine if compounds are active enough to reduce death but not potent enough to prevent the virus from harming the cells.
+- Further Experiments: test lower concentration and higher concentration, with the virus,

 ### 4. Large variance in the control values for the inhibition readout (30-140%).
 - This implies the results from this readout are less precise.
 A compound with a readout of 30% may be as effective as the positive control